On Target Home Page

 What materials are available on the basics of shooting?

 NRA publishes student manuals for each course in the program.
-While they are not a substitute for hands-on training, they are helpful and you can order them directly from NRA.
+While they are not a substitute for hands-on training, they are helpful and you ca order them directly from NRA.
 Contact the NRA Training Department for a Basic Firearm Training brochure.

 When you've finished your course, not only will you have learned the basics, you will be on your way to pursuing a lifetime of shooting.
 By joining one of the nearly 10,000 NRA-affiliated clubs located across the U.S., you can meet people who share your interest, and make lasting friendships.
-For more information about NRA affiliated clubs, call 800-672-2582.

 Join The NRA